ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/thursday/Data_in_R/data_in_R.md

     html_notebook: default
 ---

+Recreating (and maybe improving on) some of the figures generated with plot-bamstats application in R.

 ## Lets start by making sure packages and data can be loaded and read in.

-First lets load knitr and the tidyverse set of packages.
+First lets load knitr, tidyverse, reshape2 and gridExtra packages.

 ```r